samjones1001/cyf-databases/week-1/exercise-4.md

 ```

 - Run the 3 SQL statements above.
+- Connect to your database and ensure the expected records have been created.
 - Insert yourself in the customers table.
 - Insert the following 3 hotels in the hotels table:
     - The Triple Point Hotel has 10 rooms, its postcode is CM194JS